Cite this

 In the example shown in Figure 9, \(\mathcal{X}\) and \(\mathcal{\hat{X}}\) are identical (i.e. the set of the four possible colors), but this may not be true in every situation.
 For example, we might consider the distortion associated with storing an arbitrary real number as a 32-bit floating point number on a computer.
 In this case, \(\mathcal{X}\) would be the set of real numbers and \(\mathcal{\hat{X}}\) would be the set of possible 32-bit floating point numbers.

-The source produces information at some rate, which we’ll call the “source rate", whereas the rate describes the how much of it we’re capturing it (over, for example, time, space, etc.).
-Higher rates are good, because we’re not losing source information.
-For a discrete source, the maximum achievable rate is the entropy rate of the source \(H(\mathrm{X})\).
+The source produces information at some rate, which we’ll call the “source rate," whereas the rate describes how much of it we capture (over, for example, time, space, etc.).
+Higher rates are better, because less source information is lost.
+For a discrete source, the rate cannot exceed the source’s entropy \(H(\mathrm{X})\), since no more information exists to capture.

-A useful scalar descriptor of the distortion for a particular source and encoding scheme is the average value of a distortion function applied to a source and some distorted version of that source.
-For example, this could be the average number of differences (the distortion function) between a binary string from a source and the string found by passing the original string through a lossy encoder and then decoder functions (as shown in (Figure 9b)):
+A useful summary of the distortion is the expected value of the distortion function over the source.
+For example, this could be the average number of differences between an original sequence and the sequence obtained by passing it through a lossy encoder and decoder (as shown in (Figure 9b)):

 \[\begin{aligned} \mathrm{D} = \mathbb{E}\left[d(\mathrm{X}, \hat{\mathrm{X}}) \right] \end{aligned}\]